If you have disturbed nights, getting through the day can be challenging. We share tips to help you cope with sleep deprivation as a new parent.

 Get out and about

-Getting out for a walk and fresh air could help blow away the cobwebs (Healthy WA, 2018).
-Daylight during the day has also been shown to improve a baby’s sleep at night (Harrison, 2004).
+Getting out for a walk and fresh air could help blow away the cobwebs (NHS, 2021).
+Daylight during the day has also been shown to improve a baby’s sleep at night (Thomas et al, 2016).

 Tiredness can make it more difficult to feel motivated and might mean some mums find it easier to stay at home.
-But getting out during the day could help you feel less isolated and give you something to aim for, even look forward to, each day (Gay et al., 2004).
+But getting out during the day could help you feel less isolated and give you something to aim for, even look forward to, each day (Mind, 2019).

 Social support is the best tonic

-Social support is not just about making new friends; it can also help with mental health problems (Corwin et al., 2005).
+Social support is not just about making new friends; it can also help with mental health problems (Corwin et al, 2005; NICE, 2009).